memsql/singlestore-kafka-connector/demo/README.md

-# memsql-kafka-connector demo
+# Quickstart memsql-kafka-connector guide

-This demo will show basic functionality of `memsql-kafka-connector`
+This guide will show basic functionality of `memsql-kafka-connector`

 ## Requirements